InfoAmazonia/rede-site/README.md

 ## GET measurements/aggregate

 Returns a measurements aggregate.
-Due to [a MongoDB limitation](https://jira.mongodb.org/browse/SERVER-6310), For simplificaton, all measurements are recorded in UTC,  but sensors  so the request,  is recorded Parameters `fromDate` and `toDate` should be sent
+Due to [a MongoDB limitation](https://jira.mongodb.org/browse/SERVER-6310), all measurements are recorded in UTC and timezone are discarded.

 Parameters:
 - `sensor_id`: _string_ (required)